kervinck/floyd/README.md

 Floyd is not a stand-alone chess program.
 It can be loaded as an engine in chess GUIs such as Winboard, Arena, XBoard, Shredder and others.

 In addition to the UCI interface, a Python interface is provided for study purposes.
+I try to keep the code as simple and clean as possible.
+Speed is therefore not as important as clarity and ease of change.

 This is the source code archive.
 Binaries for Windows, Linux and Mac can be downloaded from https://marcelk.net/floyd/